 Irwin went back several times in a vain effort, undeterred by the fact that the Bible says the Ark stopped in the mountains of Ararat, an otherwise unknown country.
 He didn’t care that the Mount Ararat he climbed laboriously was named for the Bible story or that Bible translations are notoriously difficult and inaccurate.

 Nor were his companions or the folks with deep pockets who funded his efforts and have backed similar unsuccessful expeditions looking for the Garden of Eden (the Bible says a garden east of Eden, meaning east of a known city), the Ark of the Covenant (which disappears from the Bible after the destruction of the Temple late in the 6th century B.C.E.) or any other significant artifact cited in the sacred text.

 Their earnest, ongoing and extremely fruitless ventures have only contradicted biblical accounts.
 However, they remain hopeful, sure that the next moment, confirmation of biblical accounts will be lying before them.

 Optimism hasn’t had time to fade because the search started a relatively short time ago.

-Historians know today that her institution failed her.
+Historians know today that her intuition failed her.

 The next effort really didn’t take place until the mid-1800s.
 Then, retired multimillionaire businessman Heinrich Schliemann, who morphed into an amateur archaeologist late in life, dug up the fabled city of Troy in what is now Turkey.
 Prior to that, scholars thought the Iliad, the ancient Greek saga that recounts the fight between the Greeks and Trojans, was simply myth.
 Instead, Schliemann proved there was a city, although the tales surrounding it were certainly exaggerated.